-Marital Agreements
+Premarital Agreements

 Prenup & Postnuptial Agreements

-Is A Prenup Necessarily A Good Idea?
+Is s Prenup Necessarily a Good Idea?

 Virtually everyone understands what an important step marriage is.
 It is one of life's most consequential decisions.
 Preparing for marriage may include self-reflection, dating, match-making, marriage counseling and discussions with family members.
-All these methods may help get you ready for the practical and social aspects of taking on a new identity as someone's wife or husband and setting up household with your new spouse.
+All these methods may help get you ready for the practical and social aspects of taking on a new identity as someone's wife or husband and setting up a household with your new spouse.

 But what about financial and business matters?
 How can you guard against unforeseen complications that could affect your life savings and even your retirement funds?
 Many people have found that prenuptial agreements get things out in the open and provide peace of mind.